dominicrodger/dominicrodger.com.old/src/pages/about-me.md

 [digital-ocean]: https://www.digitalocean.com/?refcode=9ecca08ed68a "Get hosting from Digital Ocean (and use my referral code)"
 [github-repo]: https://github.com/dominicrodger/dominicrodger.com "Use the source, Luke!"
 [kanisa]: https://github.com/dominicrodger/kanisa "View Kanisa on GitHub"
+[talitha]: https://www.talitha.org.uk "View the site for Talitha Arts, a non-profit groups of artists and art therapists"